Qodestackr/Verity/docs/GRAPHQL_SALEOR_GUIDE.md

-# Alcorabooks Saleor GraphQL Guide
+# Getverity Saleor GraphQL Guide

 ## Overview

-This document provides a comprehensive guide to working with Saleor's GraphQL API in the Alcorabooks platform.
+This document provides a comprehensive guide to working with Saleor's GraphQL API in the Getverity platform.
 It covers our GraphQL architecture, code generation approach, and best practices for extending and consuming the API.

 ## Table of Contents